QianrXU/Study-Planner/README.md

 Each unit has a color.
 This color explains when it is available to study (pulls from the *Availabilities* attribute contained in *Unit list.csv*).
 At the bottom of the left hand pane, each key is described to the user (Semester 1 only, Semester 2 only, etc.).
 The color palette that is used, 'Wong', has been developed with the intention of being accessible to people who are colorblind (source: https://bit.ly/3r4aukN).

-Upon click of a unit, the user currently gets an alert that says what unit they have clicked on.
-In Sprint 3, we wish to see how we can incorporate the *Content* and *Outcomes* attributes here.
-This would allow the user to read about individual units.

-Drag a unit onto the grid, a floater with prerequisites for the course appears at the bottom of the page.
-This is to remind the user of the prerequisites that need to be fulfilled when selecting a unit.
-|![Prerequisites](./readmeImages/prerequisites.png)|
-|:--:|
-| <b> Figure 6</b>|
+Upon click of a unit, a modal appears.
+This modal contains information about the unit and pulls data from *Content*, *Outcomes*, *Prerequisites*, *Corequisites*, *Incompatibilities* and *Incompatibilities* attributes (*Unit list.csv*).
+The credit points and handbook URL are both pulled from the *Structure* attribute in *Json-export.csv*.
+This allows the user to read about individual units.
+If a unit clicked on does not exist within *Unit list.csv*, it will only show information pulled from the *Json-export.csv* file.

 **Grid system**

 The grid system is made up of two parts.
 The top part provides details to the user in regard to their selected course.
 The second part which fills the majority of the page consists of the grid system.
 A layout made up of rows where each row is a semester made up of a total of 5 boxes (one box for each unit).
 A normal full time study load at UWA is 3-4 units, but students are allowed to overload semesters by taking a maximum of 5 units per semester.
+Clicking on the 'Add' button for a Semester row adds overloading functionality, and if the 'Add' button has been clicked, a 'Remove' button will appear to remove overloading.

-The grid system is currently (at the end of Sprint 2) based on the HTML Drag and Drop API.
+The grid system is currently based on the HTML Drag and Drop API.
 This allows for units to be dragged from the unit selection pane onto a box in the grid.
-Clicking on the 'Add' button for a Semester row adds overloading functionality, and if the 'Add' button has been clicked, a 'Remove' button will appear to remove overloading.

-Functionality on this page will (Sprint 3 pending) constrain a user's ability to drag units onto the grid based on the following rules:
-* Unit group requirements
+Unfortunately it is an API that is not supported in Safari, and is not supported via touch.

+**Grid constraints**
+Many units have constraining features, for example, prerequisites, co-requisites and incompatibilities.
+The Study Planner tool is able to handle constraints based on the following rules:
 * Unit availability
 * Unit co-requisites
 * Unit incompatibilities
-* Unit prerequisites
+* Unit prerequisites*

+If a conflict has occurred on the grid, a floater (alert) will appear at the bottom of the page with a message describing the conflict.

+\* Unit prerequisites at UWA are extremely complex.
+Currently, the system manages only one - situations where a prerequisite unit must be taken prior to a triggering unit (see below for example).
+The prerequisite unit must be in the list of units for the conflict alert to show.

+|![Prerequisites](./readmeImages/prerequisites.png)|
+|:--:|
+| <b> Figure 6</b>|

 ### Save study plan

-Additionally, this page includes functionality like saving a study plan to a user account (Sprint 3 pending) for logged in users, and downloading a study plan as a PDF for all users.
-The format of a downloaded study plan can be seen below in **Figure 6**.
+This page also includes functionality like saving a study plan to a user account (exclusively for logged in users), and downloading a study plan as a PDF.
+The format of a downloaded study plan can be seen below.

 |![PDF](./readmeImages/studyplanPDF.PNG)|
 |:--:|